Online Therapy & Mental Health Support for Perfectionism and People Pleasing

 HOW I WORK

 I bring a warm, grounded and relational approach to therapy that’s rooted in evidence-based modalities including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT) and Emotion-Focused Therapy (EFT).
-These approaches help us explore not only where your perfectionistic or people-pleasing patterns come from, but how they’re showing up now and what to do about them.
+These approaches will help us explore where your perfectionistic patterns come from, how they’re showing up now, and what to do about them.

 In our work together, we’ll create space to unpack the pressures you carry, understand the deeper fears behind them, and practice new ways of relating to yourself and others.
-Therapy might look like learning how to set boundaries without guilt, building resilience around mistakes and criticism, or cultivating more self-compassion when your inner critic shows up.
+Therapy might look like learning how to set boundaries without guilt, building resilience around mistakes, and cultivating self-compassion when your inner critic shows up.

 WANT TO KNOW MORE?